-The Vanished Child is an absolutely fantastic piece of historical fiction that manages to be both heartbreaking and heart warming at the same time.
+The Ring Of Gilly Wood is an enchanting and magical read that manages to be both heartwarming and heartbreaking at the same time.

-Huge thanks to Rachel from Rachel’s Random Resources for my copy of this book and for inviting me onto the blog tour.
-If you like dual timeline stories based on real facts that makes you cry and laugh you need to read this book.
+Huge thanks to Rachel from Rachel’s Random resources for my copy of this book and for inviting me onto the blog tour.

 About The Author: